Hilyat al-Awliya': Content

 The Hilyat al-Awliya' is recognized as one of the most important sources for the early development of Sufism, as it contains the largest known collection of biographies of Sufis.
 It consists of 689 biographies in ten volumes (approx. 4,000 pages).
-They include, in roughly chronological order: the first generation of Muslims specifically the four rightly guided caliphs, the first six Imams according to the Shia theology, the eponymous founders of the three of the four major Sunni schools of jurisprudence, theologians and pious people known for their ascetism, piety and mysticism.
-This book also collects hadith from the companions and has become an important reference for the later hadith scholars.
-The author gets involved in sensitive subjects and refutes heresy that contradict the tenets of the Islamic faith.
+Abū Nuʿaym followed a roughly chronological order in Ḥilyat al-Awliyāʾ, though at times he introduced individuals earlier when he believed them to be of greater merit.
+The work opens with a discussion on sainthood and Sufism, followed by accounts of the first generation of Muslims, specifically the four Rightly Guided Caliphs and the ten promised Paradise.
+It then proceeds to include, in roughly chronological order, the first six Imams according to Shia theology, the eponymous founders of three of the four major Sunni schools of jurisprudence, as well as theologians and other pious figures celebrated for their asceticism, devotion, and mysticism.
+After describing the Companions known for their piety and worship, Abū Nuʿaym turns to the People of the Veranda (Ahl al-Ṣuffa) and introduces around twenty-eight women among the Companions.
+The ascetics of the generation of the Followers (tābiʿūn) are arranged sometimes according to their fame, and sometimes by the regions in which they lived.